-Fourth year judging college debate.
-Debated for Concordia College.
-Coaching now for Wyoming.
+Fifth year judging college debate.
+Director of Debate at Wyoming.
 Previously coached for Cornell.
 Judged and coached high school in the past.

 I do not reject any argument on its face.
 Everything I say here is preliminary - these ideas can be changed by arguments in-round.
 However, in the interest of full disclosure, I do have predispositions that will influence my decisions - as we all do.
 I will try to highlight critical points here, but will clarify anything at tournaments or via email - contact me at email@example.com.
 This is not an exhaustive list, nor is it in any particular order.

 It takes an awful lot for me to call for cards.
 If you aren't explaining it, it doesn't really matter.
 The arguments you make about the cards are more important than the evidence itself.

 One good argument is better than lots of bad arguments.
 I have noticed that my theory threshold is not as low as it once was, but I believe that it is still lower than average.
 Theory debates are my favorite, but only if teams engage instead of just reading blocks.

 My presumption is neg - aff should propose a change from the status quo.

 Aff should be in the direction of the topic.
 This is a fairly ambiguous concept, but I feel like you'll know it when it happens.
 Does your aff want more executive control?
 If so, I probably won't be predisposed to vote for it, but I can be convinced otherwise.

 Engaging "the system" (political, social, whatever power structure you want to talk about) is productive (perhaps with negative consequences).